This event has now passed.

-These events in the Sam Wanamaker Playhouse are not open to the public, but will be live-streamed to the world, alongside the Evening Celebration and Words of Peace.
+The two panel events in the Sam Wanamaker Playhouse are not open to the public, but will be live-streamed to the world, alongside the Evening Celebration and Words of Peace.
 More details about how to access the live-stream via Peace One Day and the Globe’s social media platforms will be announced soon.

-Twenty years after it was launched here, Peace One Day will be returning to the Globe on Peace Day, Saturday 21 September 2019, for a day of celebrations which will culminate in a one-off concert on the Globe stage featuring internationally-renowned musicians.
+Twenty years after it was launched here, Peace One Day will be returning to the Globe on Peace Day, Saturday 21 September 2019, for a day of celebrations which will culminate in a one-off performance on the Globe stage featuring musical performances, dance and inspirational speakers.